Nhrot22230/GraphV/README.md

 - **S**: Switches between search mode and normal mode.
 In search mode, you can perform graph search algorithms.
 - **A**: Prints information about the search state.
 - **D**: Performs one step of the search algorithm if a starting node is defined.

+# Examples

+# License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Feel free to customize it further based on your needs!